miklevin/MikeLev.in/index.md

     Explore New Projects       :new, 2025-10-01, 90d
 </div>

 **LPvgn** is a time-tested tech stack that gives you superpowers.
-It's five simple tools that work together: Linux, Python, vim, git, and nix.
-I use them daily to build AI and automation systems, but they're perfect for any technical challenge.
+It's five simple tools that work together: Linux, Python, vim, git & nix.
+I use them daily to build AI and automation systems — but they're perfect for any technical challenge.
 Master these fundamentals, and you'll have a career foundation that lasts.
 Levinux and Pipulate are the two main projects I've spun out of it over the years.
 Whoops!
 You fell into a rabbit hole!

 <div class="logo-container">
     <div class="logo-item">